polyphony-chat/docs/docs/Protocol Specifications/core.md

 2. Users only distrust their home servers in case of irregularities or conflicting information.
 3. In a federated context, users trust foreign servers with all unencrypted data they send to them.
-4. Users trust MLS channel or group members with their data and attached metadata.
-5. Foreign servers cannot impersonate users without explicit consent.
+4. Foreign servers cannot impersonate users without explicit consent.
-6. Users rely on their home servers for identity key certification, without the home servers
+5. Users rely on their home servers for identity key certification, without the home servers
-7. possessing the identity.
+6. possessing the identity.

 ## 3. APIs and communication protocols